Piggly Wiggly: History

+Founding

 Piggly Wiggly was the first self-service grocery store.
 It was founded by Clarence Saunders on September 6, 1916 (although it did not open until five days later due to delays in construction), at 79 Jefferson Avenue in Memphis, Tennessee.
 A replica of the original store has been constructed in the Memphis Pink Palace Museum and Planetarium, a mansion that Saunders built as his private residence, which was later sold to the city.

 At the time of its founding, grocery stores did not allow customers to gather their goods.
 Instead, a customer would give a list of items to a clerk, who would then collect them throughout the store.
 Piggly Wiggly introduced the innovation of allowing customers to go through the store, gathering their goods.
 Losses due to easier shoplifting were more than offset by profits from increased impulse purchasing.
 Others were initially experimenting with this format, which came to be known as a "groceteria", reminding people of cafeterias, another relatively new, self-service idea.

 Piggly Wiggly Corporation secured the self-service format and issued franchises to hundreds of grocery retailers to operate its stores.
 The concept of the "self-serving store" was patented by Saunders in 1917.
 Customers at Piggly Wiggly entered the store through a turnstile and walked through four aisles to view the 605 items sold in packages and organized into departments.
 The customers selected merchandise as they continued through the maze to the cashier.
 Instantly, packaging and brand recognition became important to companies and consumers alike.

-Piggly Wiggly were the first company to use point of sale lanes for payment.
+Piggly Wiggly was the first company to use point of sale lanes for payment.